x42005e1f/aiologic/docs/libraries.rst

 Due to these disadvantages, aiologic does not use async/await syntax where it can be done without it, which is the same approach as asyncio, trio, and other libraries other than curio.
-However, while aiologic does not not follow the curio way, it fully supports curio, although not with interfaces native to its architectural model.
+However, while aiologic does not follow the curio way, it fully supports curio, although not with interfaces native to its architectural model.

 How does aiologic import libraries?